MNLR/RandomForestDist/README.md

 * A new approach to regression and classification based on random forests, which employs them as a first step to predict the whole probability distribution of the predictands Y given the predictors X. It has proven to accurately capture Y | X, thus making the approach very useful both for estocastic simulations as well as to characterize the uncertainty of the predictions.
 We call this approach "a posteriori".

+Refer to the [notebook](https://github.com/MNLR/RandomForest2/blob/master/WorkedExample.ipynb) included with this package for examples of usage.

 ### Installation
 The installation process is as follows.